Iron Hill School No. 112C: History

-It was added to the National Register of Historic Places in 1995.
+The building was added to the National Register of Historic Places in 1995.

-The Iron Hill Museum's exhibits include area iron ore mining, Lenni Lenape history and culture, rocks and minerals from around Delaware and around the world, mounted area wildlife, and a display of fossils found in the state.
+The school now houses the Iron Hill Museum, part of the Iron Hill Science Center.
+Its exhibits include area iron ore mining, Lenni Lenape history and culture, rocks and minerals from around Delaware and around the world, mounted area wildlife, and a display of fossils found in the state.